timescale/docs/timescaledb/overview/release-notes/index.md

 ### 1.6.1 (2020-03-18)

 This maintenance release contains bugfixes since the 1.6.0 release.
 We deem it medium priority for upgrading.

 In particular the fixes contained in this maintenance release address bugs in continuous aggregates, time_bucket_gapfill, partial index handling and drop_chunks.

 For this release only, you will need to restart the database after upgrade before restoring a backup.

-**Minor Features**
+**Minor features**
 * #1666 Support drop_chunks API for continuous aggregates
 * #1711 Change log level for continuous aggregate materialization messages

-**Bugfixes**
+**Bug fixes**
 * #1630 Print notice for COPY TO on hypertable
 * #1648 Drop chunks from materialized hypertable
 * #1668 Cannot add dimension if hypertable has empty chunks